eyu-eex/alx-pre_course/README.md

-This is my first ALX project on git.
+This is my first ALX project on git